 “Getting married is risky business,” I said.
-“Look at you and Tammy.
-You were married once and it lasted for 56 days.
-Tammy’s been married twice and she’s got two kids by two different fathers.
+“Just take a look at you and Tammy.
+You were married once, and it lasted for 78 days.
+Tammy’s been married twice, and she’s got a kid by one of the dads.
 You might want to throw yourself down every downhill between now and the wedding day.
-It would make sense.”
+It might make more sense.”

-Coming out of the park on a smooth stretch Skip slowed down when I wasn’t looking, I got tangled in his rear tire, and went over.
+Coming out of the park on a smooth stretch Steve slowed down when I wasn’t looking, I got tangled in his rear tire, and went sideways over the handlebars.
 I skinned my knee and banged my helmet, but we were going too slow for much else to happen.

-The morning of Skip’s wedding, while Vera went shopping for a gift, I rode Hog’s Back into the valley.
+The morning of Steve’s wedding, while Vera went shopping for a gift, I rode Hogsback into the valley.
 I felt good, but a crosswind pushed me around, and I got tired.
 The bike felt sloppy, too.
 Going home I pushed hard because I didn’t want to be late for the wedding.
-When I finally got home I found out I had been riding on a nearly flat back tire.
+When I finally got home, I found out I had been riding on a nearly flat back tire.

-Skip’s wedding went off without a hitch, but during the reception, when Vera was congratulating him, he made the shape of a handgun with his fingers pressed to his temple.
+Steve’s wedding went off without a hitch, but during the reception, when Vera was congratulating him, he made the shape of a gun with his hand with his finger pressed to his temple.

-The next day, while Vera made dinner, I drove to Skip’s house with the gift we had forgotten to take to the reception.
-Tammy was lounging in the living room in a thick, white bathrobe and Skate was in her pj’s.
-While Skip and I talked in the kitchen doorway, Tammy’s old Irish setter limped up to me and licked the scrape on my knee.
+The next day, while Vera made Sunday dinner, I drove to Steve’s house with the gift we had forgotten to take to the reception.
+Tammy was lounging in the living room in a thick, white bathrobe and Katie was in her pajama’s.
+While Steve and I talked in the kitchen doorway, Tammy’s old Irish setter limped up to me and licked the scrape on my knee.

-By the beginning of October the park was blond and brown and maple red.
-I rode the all-purpose trail every other day, One Sunday morning Vera and I had breakfast at the Borderline and went for a walk on the horse trails south of the Puritas stables.
-That night, while I was watching the Cleveland Indians play the Seattle Mariners in the ALCS, Skip called.
+By the beginning of October, the park was blond and brown and maple red.
+I rode the all-purpose trail every other day, One Sunday morning Vera and I had breakfast at the Borderline and went for a walk on the horse trails behind South Mastick.
+That night, while we were watching the “The French Connection” on TV, Steve called.

 “I won’t be able to ride anymore,” he said.